-Action Plan required?
+- Is an action plan required?
 Where there are gaps, how can these be addressed and what resources will be required?
-The Plan should highlight steps that should or must be taken as a condition precedent to investment or as commitments to be fulfilled during the active ownership stage.
+The plan should highlight steps that should or must be taken as a condition precedent to investment or as commitments to be fulfilled during the active ownership stage.

 Key outputs of the investment decision stage:

 - The IC minutes including ESG matters discussed and any related decisions made (e.g. conditional approval subject to the company fulfilling ESG conditions precedent prior to investment).

 - If legal negotiations between the fund manager and company materially fail to achieve the desired outcome as described by the investment paper/report or requested by the IC, the deal team should revert to the IC with the company’s counter proposal.